Dehydration in Cats

 How is Dehydration in Cats Treated?

 Put simply, treating dehydration is done by replacing fluids, including electrolytes.
 Sounds easy, right?
 However, treating dehydration can be anything but simple.
-It may be that your cat isn’t willing to drink or can’t keep fluids down once they drink them, or that they can’t drink enough fast enough to make a difference.
+It may be that your cat isn’t willing to drink or can’t keep fluids down once they drink them, or that they can’t drink fast enough to make a difference.
 Most often, anything over a mild case of dehydration will need to be treated by a veterinarian.

 Mild cases of dehydration in cats can be treated at home by encouraging your cat to drink.
 If dehydration is due to overheating or overexertion, give your kitty a cool, calm place to lay and offer then fresh, clean water to drink.
 If your cat isn’t into plain water, try to spruce it up with some Gatorade or Pedialyte to add a little flavor and also some much-needed electrolytes.
 You can also try a little low sodium chicken broth.
 Another option is to make a watery slurry out of some canned cat food by mixing in water until a tomato-soup consistency is achieved.